Student Services

 • Due dates are firm; the library does not provide a grace period for any late returns.
 At the end of the semester, replacement and processing costs for materials not returned by the call-in due date will be billed to student accounts through the Treasurer’s Office.
 The library determines the replacement value of the item based on the market price of available copies at the time of billing.
 Students are also charged an additional $10 administrative processing fee per overdue item.
 The library does not issue credits for items returned after the call-in deadline.
 Again, this policy is firm.

 • Meem Library does not accept replacement copies of lost or damaged items.
-Students are billed for replacement values based on the market price of available copies at the time of billing.
+As stated above, students are billed for replacement values based on the market price of available copies at the time of billing.

 • Students who withdraw from the college must return all library materials within 14 days of their official withdrawal date.
 Replacement and processing costs for materials not returned within this time frame will be billed to student accounts through the Treasurer’s Office.
 The library determines the replacement value of the item based on the market price of available copies at the time of billing.
 Students are also charged an additional $10 administrative processing fee per overdue item.
 The library does not issue credits for items returned after the 14-day deadline.

 • Drinks in covered containers are permitted in the library; food is not allowed.
-In accordance with college policy and the Santa Fe Smoke Free Ordinance, no alcohol or smoking is permitted inside the library or on library porches and balconies.
+In accordance with college policy and the Santa Fe Smoke Free Ordinance, no alcohol or smoking is permitted anywhere inside the library or on library porches, balconies, and roofs.

 • Cell phones must be fully silenced while anywhere in the library.
 All phone conversations must take place outside of the building.